-- 2.1 ArchiMate[®] is an open and independent modeling language for Enterprise Architecture developed by The Open Group[®] to enable Enterprise Architects to describe, analyze, and visualize the relationships among architecture domains in an unambiguous way. - 2.2 Although the ArchiMate[®] Specification does not openly call itself a framework meta-model, the document introduction states that it "offers a common language for describing the construction and operation of business processes, organizational structures, information flows, IT systems, and technical and physical infrastructure" and thus satisfies the criteria of a framework meta-model to underpin Chapter 3. - 2.3 The current version of ArchiMate[®] can be found at https://www2.opengroup.org/ogsys/catalog/C179.
+- 2.1 ArchiMate[®] is an open and independent modeling language for Enterprise Architecture developed by The Open Group[®] to enable Enterprise Architects to describe, analyze, and visualize the relationships among architecture domains in an unambiguous way. - 2.2 Although the ArchiMate[®] Specification does not openly call itself a framework meta-model, the document introduction states that it "offers a common language for describing the construction and operation of business processes, organizational structures, information flows, IT systems, and technical and physical infrastructure" and thus satisfies the criteria of a framework meta-model to underpin Chapter 3.

-3 UNIFIED ARCHITECTURE FRAMEWORK® (UAF) DOMAIN META-MODEL (DMM)®
+3 UNIFIED ARCHITECTURE FRAMEWORK[®] (UAF) DOMAIN META-MODEL (DMM)[®]

-- 3.1 The Unified Architecture Framework (UAF) Domain Meta-model (DMM) is an open and nonimplementation specific meta-model developed by the Object Management Group[®] to describe various stakeholder concerns, such as security or information, associated with a system through a set of predefined viewpoints and associated views, mapped to the corresponding view in NAFv4. - 3.2 The current version of the UAF DMM can be found as Annex A to the UAF at www.omg.org/spec/UAF/Current.
+- 3.1 The Unified Architecture Framework (UAF) Domain Meta-model (DMM) is an open and nonimplementation specific meta-model developed by the Object Management Group[®] to describe various stakeholder concerns, such as security or information, associated with a system through a set of predefined viewpoints and associated views, mapped to the corresponding view in NAFv4. - 3.2 Since scope and expressiveness of the UAF DMM exceed the current needs of NAFv4 and some of the mapped viewpoints differ between NAFv4 and UAF, the use of UAF in NAFv4 is based on a subset of the UAF DMM described in a separate guideline document. - 3.3 Architectures implemented using the full UAF DMM are fully compliant to NAFv4 when covering the corresponding viewpoints.
+To ensure further compliance, the additional parts of the UAF DMM must first be used if extending the UAF DMM based NAFv4 metamodel.